-- Use of measures and priorities identified within the ROSEE project
+- 1. Use of measures and priorities identified within the ROSEE project

 - 2. Exploitation of input from existing lists of proposals and recommendations

-- Assessment and ranking of road safety measures based on:
+- 3. Assessment and ranking of road safety measures based on:

 - the estimated safety benefit

 - the implementation cost

 - the implementation time

 by more than 100 road safety stakeholders

-Legislation, Policy and Institutional Capacity proposals on investments and interventions matrix
+Legislation, Policy and Institutional Capacity proposals Overall results